prebid/prebid.github.io/dev-docs/show-outstream-video-ads.md

             context: 'outstream',
             playerSize: [640, 480],
             // but a renderer passed in here would apply only to this mediaType.
-            // It would override the above renderer.
+            // This renderer would override the above renderer if it exists.
             renderer: {
                 url: 'example.com/videoRenderer.js',
                 render: function (bid) { renderVideo(...)  }
             }
         },
         display: {
+            // With the renderer property excluded here, the display bids would
-            // With this renderer left out, it would use the renderer defined on the adUnit level.
+            // use the renderer defined on the adUnit level.
             ...,
         },
     },